Haiti’s long, terrible history of earthquakes and disaster

 “But 500,000 people remain under tarps.
 About 20,000 still live in a squalid camp in downtown Port-au-Prince, their once-crisp tents, stamped USAID, now soiled gray and sagging in the heat in front of the collapsed National Palace.”

-Things were not any better in 2015, Haitian human rights activist Nixon Boumba wrote in an account for the Post.
-“Poverty has worsened all around the capital," the activist noted, "more beggars on the streets, an increase in teen pregnancy, and more people turning to sex work....
-In truth, a great deal of the 'redevelopment’ has gone to help the rich and powerful, not the impoverished and displaced people who need it the most.”
+Things were not any better in 2015, Haitian human rights activist Nixon Boumba wrote in an account for The Post.
+“Poverty has worsened all around the capital,” the activist noted, “more beggars on the streets, an increase in teen pregnancy, and more people turning to sex work. … In truth, a great deal of the 'redevelopment’ has gone to help the rich and powerful, not the impoverished and displaced people who need it the most.”

 More recently, the country has struggled amid the pandemic and political chaos.
 While the official number of cases and deaths have not been as high as other countries, some hospitals report being overwhelmed.
 And it has been difficult to assess the pandemic’s true extent, experts say, because testing is infrequent and other resources lacking.